Rabbits For Rehoming

 If you are interested in a particular animal please check that the animal can be viewed and is still available before you travel.

 PACT always has at least 80 rabbits looking for new homes.
-All too often we hear of rabbits bought from pet shops turning out to be opposite sex to what they wanted, or worse pregnant.
-We urge anyone who's interested in becoming a bunny parent to come to rescues, we are always inundated with Rabbits and the waiting list for intakes is a never ending list.
+All too often we hear of rabbits bought from pet shops turning out to be opposite sex to what they wanted, or worse, pregnant.
+We urge anyone who's interested in becoming a bunny parent to do a little research first as they are a big commitment.

-While these rescue rabbits await new homes at our animal shelter, PACT provides them with the care and attention they need on a day to day basis but PACT relies heavily on the support and generosity of the general public like you to make it happen.
+While these rescue rabbits await new homes, PACT provides them with the care and attention they need on a day to day basis.
+We rely heavily on the support and generosity of the general public to make it happen.

 If you would like to give a regular donation to the sanctuary please click here.